• Language

 Dating from 1912 Ightenhill Park is split in three bisected by Ightenhill Park Lane and Ighten Road.
 The park has recently updated tennis and ball courts and a bowling green that is well used by enthusiasts whenever the weather allows.

-3. Add Fairy Glen to your Itinerary
+8. Add Pendle Cycle Tour to your Itinerary

 Type